Language Model Goal Selection Differs from Humans' in a Self-Directed Learning Task

 \section{Conclusion}

 Most current benchmarks for LLMs test the ability to complete predefined tasks, but not model propensities with respect to goal selection itself.
 To begin addressing this gap, we borrowed an experimental paradigm from cognitive science and adapted it for LLM use.
 This allowed us to quantitatively compare human and model goal selection behavior in a controlled setting.
-By testing four state-of-the-art models across multiple behavioral dimensions, we sought to evaluate whether LLMs can serve as valid proxies for human intrinsic motivation.
+By testing five state-of-the-art models across multiple behavioral dimensions, we sought to evaluate whether LLMs can serve as valid proxies for human intrinsic motivation.

 Overall, we find a strong disparity between humans' and LLMs' performance in the task.
 While people typically engaged in broad and progressive learning, some models showed reward hacking, while others had poor performance across all phases despite their general capabilities.
-Gemini 2.5 Pro neared, or even surpassed, human performance, but failed to capture the diversity of behaviors seen in human participants.
-Differences between human and model behaviors also applied to goal selection.
-Compared to people, most models (except Gemini 2.5 Pro) had a stronger bias to select easier goals and repeat the same goal selection in consecutive trials.
-All models also showed a preference for the first available goal, which was not present in humans, while failing to replicate human tendencies to test possible solutions systematically.
-These results applied even to the Centaur model, explicitly trained to emulate human psychology in experimental tasks, and were robust to standard interventions.
-Both chain-of-thought reasoning and persona steering produced only modest and inconsistent improvements across models.
-Note that matching human goal selection is not always desirable.
-The danger lies not in the divergence between human and artificial goal selection itself, but in ignoring the extent of such divergence and the contexts in which it operates.
+Gemini 2.5 Pro neared or even surpassed human performance, but failed to capture the diversity of scores seen in human participants.
+Differences between human and model behaviors also apply to goal selection.
+Compared to people, most models (except Gemini 2.5 Pro and Centaur) had a stronger bias to select easier goals and repeat the same goal selection in consecutive trials.
+Most models also showed a preference for the first available goal, which was not present in humans, and failed to replicate human tendencies to test possible solutions systematically.
+Even Centaur, explicitly trained to emulate humans in experimental settings, poorly captured people's goal selection.
+These results were robust to standard interventions such as chain-of-thought reasoning and persona steering, and were true even with perfect input modality matching between the human and the model tasks (Appendix \ref{app:interactive}).
+Model behavior was minimally affected by the semantic context of the task.
+Our conclusions held true in an entirely separate paradigm, suggesting broad applicability despite the controlled experimental setting.